We run CBT courses at our Crawley & East Grinstead sites, current prices HERE.

 Element B - Tally Ho to the bikes!

 Now you get to know about the bike you’ll be using on the day.
+We check that you can read a number plate at he legal distance then onto the fun stuff.
 We won’t have time for a mechanics course I’m afraid but we will chat a bit about basic daily & weekly maintenance, and you’ll be shown how to safely use your bike stand.
 No muscle needed it’s all just technique!

 Element C - Ride ‘em cowboy!